Skip to main content

 Action Taken:

-1. The service must not provide education and care to more than 70 children at a time.
+2. From 6:30AM on Monday 9 February 2026 until a date determined by the Regulatory Authority, the service must not provide education and care to more than 80 children at a time.

-3. The service must operate with one (1) additional educator above minimum requirements in all rooms, at all times.
+3. From 6:30AM on Monday 9 February 2026 until a date determined by the Regulatory Authority, the service must operate with one (1) additional educator above minimum requirements in rooms with children aged 24 months and older, at all times.

-4. The service must conduct and record attendance headcounts every 15 minutes in all rooms at the service.
+4. From 6:30AM on Monday 9 February 2026 until a date determined by the Regulatory Authority, the service must conduct and record headcounts every 30 minutes in all rooms at the service.

 Details: